3. SEDM Pipeline¶

 3.3.
 Interactive Processing¶

-The automatic pipeline script is running in the bottom right xterm window.
+The automatic pipeline script is running in the bottom xterm window in the leftmost tab.
 Some status information can be gleaned from the output there.
-The xterm set on the left may be used by the observer to examine the files on pharos.
-A web browser will be set up on the secondary desktop to the right which can be selected using the chooser on the lower right.
+The second tab on the top xterm can be used to examine the what.list file.
+The middle tab on the bottom xterm may be used by the observer to examine the files on minar.
+A web browser will be set up on the secondary desktop to the right which can be selected using the chooser on the upper right.
 This is where you can interact with the SEDM web site and the fritz marshal and other web services to look at finder charts.

-In the top-right Xterm window, the observer interacts with the pipeline as described below.
+In the middle tab of the bottom Xterm window, the observer interacts with the pipeline as described below.
 Be sure to cd into the current directory, which is the UT date formatted as YYYYMMDD (20180907, e.g., which would be found in /scr2/sedmdrp/redux/20180907).

 The automated pipeline generates verification plots as each image is processed.